-The current strategy (although not yet implemented as at 31 December 2023) is to hold:
+The current strategy is to hold:

-- 45% in a bespoke Liability Driven Investment portfolio. - 55% in return seeking investments comprising global equities, Diversified Growth, Alternative Credit and UK property.
+- 45% in a bespoke Liability Driven Investment portfolio. - 47.5% in return seeking investments comprising global equities, Diversified Growth Fund and UK property. - 7.5% in Alternative Credit

 The Scheme's current strategic asset allocation was reviewed in October 2023.